microsoft/MixedReality-SpectatorView/src/SpectatorView.Unity/Assets/SpatialAlignment/README.md

 Furthermore, the following components play a key role in localization:

-- **SpecatorView:** This manager singleton selects appropriate mechanism for localization based on current and connected device registration.
+- **SpectatorView:** This manager singleton selects appropriate mechanism for localization based on current and connected device registration.

 ## Localization of Devices